JvanKatwijk/qt-dab/README.md

 IMPORTANT: What is new in 4.3
 ----------------------------------------------------------------------

-Qt-DAB-4.3 adds as configuration option, the option to show the name of the Tranmitter whose TII  (Transmitter Identification Information) as well as the distance of the receiver to that transmitter and the azimuth.
+Qt-DAB-4.3 adds as configuration option, the possibility to show the name of the tranmitter whose TII  (Transmitter Identification Information) is seen, as well as the distance of the receiver to that transmitter and the azimuth.

-Note that  - since the provider of the database has asked to keep the source of the database out of sight, and some "user's" are showing contempt to that request - I am forced to leave the database related code decoupled from the source tree (If you want to include that code, please contact me privately)
+Note that  - since the provider of the database has asked to keep the source of the database out of sight, and some "user's" are showing contempt to that request - I am unfortunately forced to leave the database related code decoupled from the source tree and the sources are only available under a restricted license.

+There are basically three options for building your own executable

+*  just compile the stuff without code for handling tii tables configure with "CONFIG += noTables", which is the default.

+*  configure on an x64 Linux box with "CONFIG += tiiLib".
+   To actually use the tii-tables a shared library, "libtii-lib.so", which is available under a restricted license, has to be installed (the functions of that library will be loaded dynamically, so if "libtii-lib.so" is not in the library search path, behaviour is as with the previous option).
+   Note that the libtii-lib.so itself depends (a.o) on libcurl, that needs to be installed for proper functioning.

+*  configure for "CONGIG += preCompiled", but then you will need some additional source which is only available under a restricted license (contact me privately for information)

-The precompiled versions, i.e. the AppImage and the Windows setup file have the facilities compiled in.
+The precompiled versions, i.e. the AppImage and the Windows setup file have the facilities compiled in, but the database used might be differently encoded.

 Note that the documentation is NOT updated, and since I do not have time right now, it will take some time before this README and the